katiemoon1/Employee-Database/README.md

 # Employee-Database
 Imaginary employee database to practice using Firebase.

+# NOTE
+I have removed the API key to be in line with best security practices.
+Please contact me if you would like to see the application up and running!

 # What does the database do?
 The database takes the information put in the form and displays it below in a table.
 The total months and total bill are calculated.